On a Hidden Supersymmetry of Cosmological Billiards: Introduction

 \section{Introduction}

 \ssec{Cosmological billiards and hyperbolic Lie algebras.
-Superizations} Studies of cosmological models that took superstrings into account revealed a~ remarkable connection (see \cite{DH,DHJN,DHN}) between hyperbolic Lie algebras with symmetrizable Cartan matrices and the cosmological models demonstrating an oscillatory approximation to singularity, called Belinski-Khalatnikov-Lifshitz dynamics, see \cite{BKhL, KhK1}.
+Two hidden supersymmetries} Studies of cosmological models that took superstrings into account revealed a~ remarkable connection (see \cite{DH,DHJN,DHN}) between hyperbolic Lie algebras with symmetrizable Cartan matrices and the cosmological models demonstrating an oscillatory approximation to singularity, called Belinski-Khalatnikov-Lifshitz dynamics, see \cite{BKhL, KhK1}.

 Recently, a~ hidden supersymmetry of these models was observed, see \cite{KKN, DSp}.